Wick polynomials in non-commutative probability: Introduction

 In a previous paper \cite{EPTZ18}, the authors presented a Hopf-algebraic framework describing both the combinatorial structure of the classical moment-cumulant relations as well as the related notions of Wick polynomials and Wick products.
 The approach is based on convolution products of linear functionals defined on a coalgebra and encompasses the multi-dimensional extension of the moment-cumulant relations.
 In this framework, classical Wick polynomials result from a Hopf algebra deformation under the action of linear automorphisms induced by multivariate moments associated to an arbitrary family of random variables with moments of all orders.

-In a series of recent papers \cite{EP15,EP18,EP17}, two of us explored relations between multivariate moments and free, boolean and monotone cumulants in non-commutative probability theory by studying a particular graded connected Hopf algebra $H$ defined on the double tensor algebra over a non-commutative probability space $(A,\varphi)$.
+In a series of recent papers \cite{EP15,EP17,EP18}, two of us explored relations between multivariate moments and free, boolean and monotone cumulants as well as relations among latter in non-commutative probability theory by studying a particular graded connected Hopf algebra $H$ defined on the double tensor algebra over a non-commutative probability space $(A,\varphi)$.
 In this approach, the associated set partitions (non-crossing, interval and monotone, respectively) appear through the evaluation of elements of the group $G$ (Lie algebra $\mathfrak g$) of (infinitesimal) Hopf algebra characters on words.

 In the paper at hand we revisit from a Hopf theoretic point of view the theory of free, boolean and conditionally free Wick polynomials.
 The relevance of shuffle group actions and structures in the sense of \cite{EP17} is also emphasized.